Whether it is leveraging a brand, personality or organization our first step in achieving this is learning about our client.

 Your website can be the first contact with potential customers.
 You have to make a good first impression.
-A clean, professional design with easy-to-use navigation will pull the visitor in and keep them on the website.
+A clean, professional design with easy-to-use navigation will pull the visitors in and keep them on the website.
 Once they enter the site you can answer their questions, explain the benefits of your products and services, and begin to build their trust in your products.
-Your personality and individual style can shine through your well designed website and make your organization personable and trustworthy.
+Your personality and individual style can shine through your well-designed website and make your organization personable and trustworthy.

-When a visitor views a website, the first thing they typically see is the logo because it is almost always strategically placed in the upper left hand corner due to the fact that people read top to bottom, left to right.
-The logo is the base and most important element for the entire website because it sets the tone, color palette and distinct look of the entire website.
-It also establishes design parameters by specifying and evoking a distinct look and feel to which the the homepage and the rest of the website should expand upon and further support.
-If you currently do not have a logo, are not satisfied with your existing logo or maybe just looking to clean it up and improve it, we suggest taking a look at the companies below who specialize and provide a simple, online and cost-effective process for getting you the perfect logo.
+When a visitor views a website, the first thing they typically see is the logo because it is almost always strategically placed in the upper left-hand corner due to the fact that people read top to bottom, left to right.
+The logo is the base and most important element for the entire website because it sets the tone, color palette, and distinct look of the entire website.
+It also establishes design parameters by specifying and evoking a distinct look and feel to which the homepage and the rest of the website should expand upon and further support.
+If you currently do not have a logo, are not satisfied with your existing logo, or maybe just looking to clean it up and improve it, we suggest taking a look at the companies below who specialize and provide a simple, online, and cost-effective process for getting you the perfect logo.

 Once you have the desired logo, the next step in the design process is developing a homepage mockup.
 A mockup is a picture of what the designer envisions for the layout of your homepage.
 It is a snapshot that attempts to put a visual design to the ideas and requirements that have been specified.
 It is important to remember that a mockup is not a website, it is just a basic image design file that tries to take an intangible concept and begin to create a tangible working model.

-Our designers typically prefer being able to design a few different mockups using different styles and layouts so you as the customer has some choice as to which design style they prefer.
-Mockup design is one of the places where our artistry and creativity comes through for our customers.
+Our designers typically prefer being able to design a few different mockups using different styles and layouts so you as the customer have some choice as to which design style they prefer.
+Mockup design is one of the places where our artistry and creativity come through for our customers.

 STEP TWO: P R O G R A M M I N G

-The programming phase is the next step where we begin slicing up the design templates crated during the design phase and overlaying them on top of the template files.
+The programming phase is the next step where we begin slicing up the design templates created during the design phase and overlaying them on top of the template files.
 This maintains the existing functionality while changing the look and feel to what has been specified.
-Once the default logo, colors, and graphics are adjusted, we move onto the wireframe detail.
+Once the default logo, colors, and graphics are adjusted, we move on to the wireframe detail.
 Certain pages are removed, others are added, and the default navigation with appropriate hyperlinks is developed.
-If a dynamic header or side menu was specified in the design phase, it is developed and installed at this point in the programming.
-Once these items are complete, the website and database has been setup on the server, the default system has been loaded onto the domain, the website logo, color palette, and graphics have replaced the templates defaults, the necessary inner pages have been added and the unnecessary inner pages removed base on the wireframe layout, and finally the dynamic header or side bar menu will have been added if it was called for.
+If a dynamic header or side menu is specified in the design phase, it is developed and installed at this point in the programming.
+Once these items are complete, the website and database have been set up on the server, the default system has been loaded onto the domain, the website logo, color palette, and graphics have replaced the templates defaults, and the necessary inner pages have been added and the unnecessary inner pages removed base on the wireframe layout, and finally the dynamic header or sidebar menu will have been added if it was called for.